MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 Having multiple logging syncs adds overhead to securing, reviewing, analyzing, and querying audit trail data.
 Plan your audit trail topologies to balance tradeoffs between complete audit trail isolation and management concerns.

 When possible, integrate logs.
 The advantage is the ability to review, analyze, and query data efficiently.
 Azure provides several technology options.
 You can use Azure Monitor for Containers to write logs into a Log Analytics workspace.
-Another option is to integrate data into security information and event management (SIEM) solutions, such as Azure Sentinel.
+Another option is to integrate data into security information and event management (SIEM) solutions, such as Microsoft Sentinel.
 Other popular third-party choices are Splunk, QRadar, and ArcSight.
-Azure Security Center and Azure Monitor support all of those solutions.
+Microsoft Defender for Cloud and Azure Monitor support all of those solutions.
 Those solutions are append-only data sinks to make sure the trail can't be altered.

-Security Center can export results at configured intervals.
+Defender for Cloud can export results at configured intervals.
 For more information, see [Continuous export](/azure/security-center/continuous-export).

 All logs are kept with at least three copies in one region.
 As a backup strategy, you can have more copies by enabling cross-region backup or replication.
 All log entries are available only through secured HTTP/S channels.

-Log Analytics and Azure Sentinel support various role-based access controls to manage audit trail access.
+Log Analytics and Microsoft Sentinel support various role-based access controls to manage audit trail access.
 Make sure the roles are mapped to the roles and responsibilities of the organization.

 Make sure your Log Analytics workspace supports both operations and compliance needs.
 Consider a dedicated workspace for your in-scope clusters, which forwards to your SIEM solution.